ApolloXI14/seandre_website/README.md

 # seandre_website

+This is a ReactJS app, with NextJS for SSR, ExpressJS, and MongoDB for content.

 ## Instructions to build locally

 1. Run `npm install` to install all packages

 ### Dev env instructions
+1. Run `sudo npm run mongo` to start mongoDB server
+2. Run `npm run mongo-connect` to connect web app to mongoDB server
-1. Run `npm run dev` to both build and run dev server (port 3000 by default).
+3. Run `npm run dev` to both build and run dev server (port 3000 by default).
 Hot refresh will be enabled, making changes reflect instantly upon save.